How to choose the right battery cameras for your needs?

 Determine the optimal height and angle for each camera.
 Higher placement can provide a broader view but may sacrifice details.

 Consider the ideal angle to capture faces, license plates, or other critical details while minimizing obstructions like trees or buildings.

-Ensure that the chosen installation location has access to a power source otherwise consider solar-powered cameras.
+Ensure that the choosen installation location has access to a power source otherwise consider solar-powered cameras.
 Also, consider the availability of network connectivity if the cameras require it.